pingcap/community/rfc/2019-12-11-Talent-Plan-Courses.md

 ![course map](./course-ex.png)

-The above is a snapshot of basic courses introduction.
-This series of courses include but not limited to the principle of computer system design, but also programming language, open source cooperation, and more topics.
+The above is a introduction of the course system.
+This series of courses include but not limited to the principle of computer system design, but also programming language, open source cooperation, and more.
 The development of a distributed database system course is on the way, more courses will be created in the future.
-We hope those courses can push forward the computer science education.
+We hope those courses can make benefit to everyone.

 ## Rationale